trust, but verify.

 source=Notarized Developer ID

-A response of accepted · source=Notarized Developer ID confirms Apple verified our identity and scanned the binary for malware before we shipped.
+A response of accepted · source=Notarized Developer ID confirms Apple verified my identity and scanned the binary for malware before I shipped it.